 4.3.1 Social Responsibility Towards Communities

 CSR initiatives mentioned by the respondents prove that social responsibility is one of the most important drivers that influence companies to adopt CSR.
 The results of the interview show that Company 1, Company 5 and Company 9 have adopted CSR because of social responsibility they feel towards the society.
 According to Respondent 1, “Our inner core is something that pushes us to fulfill our duty towards society”.
 He further states “First and foremost is our belief in mankind.
-Our belief in our value system and our belief that no success can be achieved alone , hence it is important that when we do good , we share that goodness , when we grow we must share that growth , when we prosper we must share that prosperity , when we move ahead we must take people along us , when life give reason to us to smile we must spread that smile.
-Our inner core is something that push us to fulfil our duty towards society .Wealth accumulation has never been our philosophy, we don’t only laid down values but we live them every bit , every single second and we believe in sharing wealth and prosperity.”
+Our belief in our value system and our belief that no success can be achieved alone, hence it is important that when we do good, we share that goodness, when we grow we must share that growth, when we prosper we must share that prosperity, when we move ahead we must take people along us , when life give reason to us to smile we must spread that smile.
+Our inner core is something that push us to fulfil our duty towards society.
+Wealth accumulation has never been our philosophy, we don’t only lay down values but we live them every bit, every single second and we believe in sharing wealth and prosperity.”
 According to Respondent 5, “we realized that we are responsible to share our earnings in a correct way” within the community they operate.
 Respondent 9 also believes that “It is important for the company to contribute towards the society”.
 India has a culture of being socially responsible and charitable and working towards the upliftment of the underprivileged and that is what was seen in the interviews as well.
 Upliftment of the communities and underprivileged what drives people to ensure they follow practices.
 This demonstrates that charitable and social causes are responsible for adoption of CSR within the Indian textile sector.
 It acts as a catalyst in bringing change within the community, allowing it grow and therefore, it confirms the research proposition 4, Empowering the communities can act as a driver for CSR practices in the Indian textile companies.

-4.3.2 Environmental Driven
+4.3.2 Environmental Driven rs